 Celebration For Us

-Independence Day, often casually referred to simply by the date it occurs on, is a celebration of the birth of the nation we know as the United States of America.
+Independence Day, often casually (and shamefully) referred to simply by the date it occurs on, is a celebration of the birth of the nation we know as the United States of America.
 It is one of the single most important days of the year to reflect upon history and educate one’s self on the path this land has taken.
 I am a U.S. citizen and to me, this day is damn important.

 This celebration is also known for its plentiful hotdogs, hamburgers, and most everybody’s personal favorite, FIREWORKS.